jcancellier/standard-auto-sales-app/README.md

 # Standard Auto Sales

-A mobile application which mockingly assists the day-to-day tasks of salespeople working for [Standard Auto Sales](https://www.standardcarsales.com)
+A mobile application which assists the day-to-day tasks of salespeople working for [Standard Auto Sales](https://www.standardcarsales.com)

 ## Getting Started